 In March 2005, CICAD and the School of Nursing at the University of São Paulo at Ribeirão Preto (Brazil) launched an on-line research specialization program for health and related professionals to study the drug problem in Latin America.
 This first class of 32 students from 10 countries graduated in August 2006.
-In December of 2005, CICAD signed an agreement with the National Anti-Drug Secretariat (SENAD, Brazil) to provide technical and financial support jointly for this program until 2008 as part of CICAD's efforts to promote horizontal cooperation.
-After this transitional phase, the program will become self-sustained.
-For more information about the On-Line Research Program go to https://preinvest.cicad.oas.org.
+The second class include 30 Latin American students and five African students from Portuguese speaking countries.
+As part of a December 2005 horizontal cooperaiton agreement with CICAD, the National Anti-Drug Secretariat (SENAD, Brazil) provides technical and financial support for this project until 2008.
+SENAD is providing 74% of the costs and CICAD the remaining 26%.
+For more information about the On-Line Research Program, go to http://preinvest.cicad.oas.org.